Zinkelburger/ChesscomBlocker/Readme.md

 3. Enable "Developer mode" by clicking on the toggle switch in the top right corner.

 4. Click on "Load unpacked" and select the extracted folder.

+**Firefox**
+1. Download the Firefox repository as a ZIP file and extract it to a folder on your computer.

+2. Open Firefox and go to `about:debugging`.

+3. Click on "This Firefox" and then on "Load Temporary Add-on".

+4. Select the `manifest.json` file from the extracted folder.

 ## Usage
 Click the extension.
 Input your username and the max number of games you wish to play.
 Once you exceed the number of games played, the chess.com/play/online page will be blocked.